-Banks solve (6) with the household's discount factor held constant at its steady-state level Λ^ , taking as given the loan and deposit demand curves $L^(i_t^L)$ and $D^(i_t^D, i_t)$, the sequence of interest rates (10), and bond prices Q_t^B .
-Banks' initial net worth N_0 is determined according to (7), with the initial bond price Q_0^B and the steady-state bond price Q_0^{B} given by (11).
+Banks solve (7) with the household's discount factor held constant at its steady-state level $\Lambda^$ , taking as given the loan and deposit demand curves $L^(i_t^L)$ and $D^(i_t^D, i_t)$ , the sequence of interest rates (11), and bond prices $Q_t^B$ .
+Banks' initial net worth $N_0$ is determined according to (8), with the initial bond price $Q_0^B$ and the steady-state bond price $Q_0^{B}$ given by (12).

-B. Definition of the reversal rate
+3.2 Definition of the reversal rate

-In this setting, we will be interested in studying the impulse response of lending (i.e., credit supply) to the policy rate cut (10).
+In this setting, we will be interested in studying the impulse response of lending (i.e., credit supply) to the policy rate cut (11).
 Until noted otherwise, we hold the length of the policy shock T fixed and consider the response of bank lending to different initial interest rates i.
 We let $L_t(i)$ denote bank lending at time t (in partial equilibrium) when the interest rate is cut to $i < i^$ at t = 0.
-We define the time-t reversal rate to be the interest rate below which further cuts are contractionary for lending at time t.
+We define the time-t reversal rate to be the interest rate below which further cuts are contractionary for lending at time t (given the fixed length T of the policy shock).

-DEFINITION 1: A time-t reversal rate is the highest interest rate i_t^{RR} such that $L_t(i)$ is increasing in i for all $i < i_t^{RR}$.
-16
+Definition 1.
+A time-t reversal rate is the highest interest rate $i_t^{RR}$ such that $L_t(i)$ is increasing in i for all $i < i_t^{RR}$ .

 The reversal rate relates to the marginal effect of an interest rate cut on lending.
-If i_t^{RR} is the time-t reversal rate, then if the central bank cuts rates to some $i < i_t^{RR}$, lending at time t is less than it would have been if the bank had cut rates only to i_t^{RR} .
+If $i_t^{RR}$ is the time-t reversal rate, then if the central bank cuts rates to some $i < i_t^{RR}$ , lending at time t is less than it would have been if the bank had cut rates only to $i_t^{RR}$ .
 However, it may still be the case that time-t lending $L_t(i)$ under this policy is greater than lending in the economy's long-run steady state, so that the total effect of the rate cut on lending is still positive.

 Note that the reversal rate is permitted to depend on the horizon t of the impulse response function.
 That is, in principle, it is possible that decreasing the policy rate below i may be contractionary for lending at some time t while at the same time stimulating lending at some other time s.
-In Section II.D, we will provide conditions under which the reversal rate is increasing as a function of the horizon, so that if an interest rate cut is contractionary for time-t lending at the margin, then it is also contractionary for lending at all times s > t.
+In Section 3.4, we will provide conditions under which the reversal rate is increasing as a function of the horizon, so that if an interest rate cut is contractionary for time-t lending at the margin, then it is also contractionary for lending at all times s > t.

-C. The bank's problem
+3.3 The bank's problem

-We now solve the bank's problem in the setting of Section II.A.
-By holding loan and deposit demand constant, we will be able to isolate the effect of the monetary policy shock (10) on bank credit supply and theoretically provide conditions under which a reversal rate exists.
+We now solve the bank's problem in the setting of Section 3.1.
+By holding loan and deposit demand constant, we will be able to isolate the effect of the monetary policy shock (11) on bank credit supply and theoretically provide conditions under which a reversal rate exists.
+In our calibration exercise, we demonstrate that these effects are strong enough to survive in general equilibrium, giving rise to a situation in which an interest rate cut causes a contraction in aggregate output.